RishiPrakash/Subtitle-Downloader/README.md

 #### Alternate way to run
-* download jar file and run "java -jar jarFilename,replace jarFile with the name of jar, in this case it would be "SubDownloader"
+* download jar file and run "java -jar jarFilename,replace jarFile with the name of jar, in this case it would be "SubDownloader.jar"
 * Follow 4th step from earlier option;

 #### what's inside the code